 Students who participate in a variety of LEAD sessions can earn a certificate.
 Participation in sessions is on-going and cumulative; a student can attend sessions and make progress towards earning a certificate throughout his/her New Paltz undergraduate career.

-- SILVER CERTIFICATE - A student participates in 15 LEAD sessions; each of the four competencies must be met at least twice with these sessions (2 Managing Self, 2 Communicating, 2 Managing People and Tasks, 2 Mobilizing and Initiating Change).
+- SILVER CERTIFICATE - A student participates in 20 LEAD sessions; each of the four competencies must be met at least twice with these sessions (2 Managing Self, 2 Communicating, 2 Managing People and Tasks, 2 Mobilizing Innovation and Change).

-- GOLD CERTIFICATE - A student participates in 20 LEAD sessions; each of the four competencies must be met at least three times with these sessions (3 Managing Self, 3 Communicating, 3 Managing People and Tasks, 3 Mobilizing and Initiating Change).
+- GOLD CERTIFICATE - A student participates in 30 LEAD sessions; each of the four competencies must be met at least three times with these sessions (3 Managing Self, 3 Communicating, 3 Managing People and Tasks, 3 Mobilizing Innovation and Change).